Biden White House strategy for impeachment inquiry: Dismiss. Compartmentalize. Scold. Fundraise.

 Even the donation pitches reflect the broader strategy.
 An email from Vice President Kamala Harris on Wednesday made this plea to potential donors: “It’s clear: They’re going to throw everything they have at Joe, because they know they can’t run against our record.
 If you’re waiting for a moment to show your support for him, trust me when I say: This is it.”

 Threats of impeachment used to be rare so there’s not much basis for comparison.
 While Trump was twice impeached, neither was about personal conduct.
-The inquiry into Biden is more akin to the late 1990s impeachment of President Bill Clinton led by House Speaker Newt Gingrich.
+The inquiry into Biden is more akin to the late 1990s impeachment of President Bill Clinton led by the Republican House speaker at the time, Newt Gingrich of Georgia.
 In that endeavor, the White House stonewalled, making then-special counsel Lanny Davis the public face of its response.
 By his account, it worked.

 “Take a look at how things went for Speaker Gingrich and the GOP House members after the midterm congressional elections in November 1998,” Davis emailed Wednesday.
 “They lost five seats to the Democrats, defying U.S. history.”